HackYourFutureBelgium/home/curriculum/incremental-development.md

 # Incremental Development

+> 3 weeks.
 Find the Module repository [right here](https://github.com/HackYourFutureBelgium/incremental-development/)

 Markdown is great but it is limited.
 Markdown is meant for writing clean documentation not creating beautiful web pages!
 Enter: HTML & CSS.